Mansoor Khan (footballer): Debut season: 2011–2014

 Mansoor joined departmental side Pakistan Air Force in 2011.
-He made just seven appearances in the 2011–12 Pakistan Premier League.
+He made just 7 appearances in the 2011–12 Pakistan Premier League.
 His only goal of the season was a winner against Pakistan Airlines in the 77th minute in a 2–1 victory.
 In the 2012–13 season, Mansoor made 13 appearances providing four assists.
 In the 2013–14 season, he was barely used in the league although he competed in all of the 2014 National Football Challenge Cup matches for the team, scoring in a 3–2 group stage defeat to Habib Bank and netting the winner, in the 76th minute, against Karachi Electric Supply Corporation in the finals.

 2014–2024

 Mansoor scored his first goal of the 2014–15 season against Karachi Port Trust in a 3–2 defeat.
-Mansoor ended his season with 18 goals in 22 appearances, finishing second to K-Electric's Muhammad Rasool for the golden boot, he won the player of the year award that season.
+Mansoor ended his season with 18 goals in 22 appearances, finishing second to K-Electric's Muhammad Rasool for the golden boot, Mansoor khan won player of the year award that season.

 On 13 October 2016, Mansoor scored his first hat-trick against Punjab in All Pakistan Shama Challenge Football Cup, scoring the goals in 7th, 17th and 56th minute as Pakistan Airforce won the match 5–0.
 Mansoor scored the winner against Khan Research Laboratories in quarter-finals on 53rd minute.

 In December 2016, Khan was approached by Sri Lanka Premier League club Air Force SC along with three more players and the coach of his club during their tour to Colombo.
 However, the move failed to materialise due to Pakistan Football Federation failure to provide PAF with the International Transfer Certificate in time.

 After three years of inactivity due to Pakistan Football Federation suspension by FIFA, Khan participated 2023–24 PFF National Challenge Cup.